peerless2012/libass-android/lib_ass_media/README.md

 * less cpu use, because we do not need to blend color on cpu side.
 * less memory use, because ALPHA_8 can save 3/4 memory from ARGB_8888

-This roadmap has been blocked by folowing issues:
+This roadmap has been blocked by following issues:
 * [Cue encode error when use bitmap and config is ALPHA_8.](https://github.com/androidx/media/issues/2054)
 * [Support bitmap color blend when render cue.](https://github.com/androidx/media/issues/2055)